UNStats-SDGs/sdg-metadata-api/README.md

 An API to retrieve information and metadata on the [Sustainable Development Goals](http://www.un.org/sustainabledevelopment/sustainable-development-goals/).

-This API does its best to follow the [JSONAPI Specification](http://jsonapi.org/).
+This API does its best to follow the [JSONAPI Specification](http://jsonapi.org/), but is not a full implementation.
+It's recommended a full implementation of the JSON API Specification include a more robust approach such as [jsonapi-server](https://github.com/holidayextras/jsonapi-server)

 So let's go build something that changes the world.